Elisabeth DeMarse

-Elisabeth DeMarse is a businesswoman.
-She is a former Chairman, Chief Executive Officer and President of TheStreet.com.
-As of 2022, she is a board member of the NYC-based ad-fraud prevention and marketing company Kubient inc.
+Elisabeth DeMarse is an American businesswoman and the former Chairwoman, CEO, and President of TheStreet.com.
+As of 2022, she is a board member of the NYC-based ad-fraud prevention and marketing company Kubient Inc.

 Early life and education

 DeMarse grew up in Charlotte, North Carolina and graduated from Charlotte Country Day School.
-She received her A.B. from Wellesley College and her MBA from Harvard Business School.
+She received her A.B. course degree from Wellesley College and her MBA degree from Harvard Business School.

 Her father, Samuel Cummings Hair, ran Interstate Advertising, an outdoor and airport display company in North Carolina.
 Her mother, Liz Hair, was Chairman of the Board of Commissioners for Mecklenburg County.
 At age 15, she founded an alternative newspaper, The Naked Truth, and was editor of The Country Day Monitor.

 Career

 DeMarse began her career in politics by serving on the Senate Committee on Presidential Campaign Activities (aka The Watergate Committee) and then as an aide to Congressman Edward I. Koch.
 DeMarse went with Koch to New York’s City Hall when he became Mayor.
 Koch named DeMarse to a four-year term on the New York Commission on the Status of Women in 1985.